toyosichristie/LITA_CAPSTONE_CUSTOMERDATA/README.md

 - Create a Power BI dashboard that visualises the insights found in Excel and SQL.

  ### Data Analysis
-  Here the line of codes, functions, queries, DAX expressions used during the analysis
+  Here the line of codes, functions, queries, pivot tables visualisation,DAX expressions used during the analysis

 --- Pivot Tables Visualisation ---